mozman/ezdxf/docs/source/dxfinternals/filestructure.rst

 DXF File Structure
 ------------------

-A Drawing Interchange File is simply an ASCII text file with a file type of .dxf and special formatted text.
+A DXF File is simply an ASCII text file with a file type of .dxf and special formatted text.
 The basic file structure are DXF tags, a DXF tag consist of a DXF group code as an integer value on its own line and a the DXF value on the following line.
-In the ezdxf documentation DXF tags will be written as (group code, value).
+In the ezdxf documentation DXF tags will be written as :code:`(group code, value)`.
+I know there exists a binary DXF format, but it seems that it is not often used and for reducing file size, zipping is much more efficient. ezdxf does not support binary encoded DXF files (yet?).

 .. seealso::